 Thanks to Kilz Original Primers and Paints, which has done the job fairly well.

-In fact, it exceeded our expectations and left the home with a fresh smell that was free from cat urine. 🙂
+In fact, it exceeded our expectations and left us home with a fresh smell that was free from cat urine. 🙂

 IMO, both these primers come with the ability to cover pet pee stain and smell.